안녕하세요! 토미입니다.

 But the tricky point is this!!
 It has one more usage.

 The second usage is to apply a noun modifier according to the tense of a verb stem.
-Thus, it will be like 는 듯이.
+Thus, it will be like -는 듯이.

 For example, 가다, “to go” will be 가는 듯이, “as if (you) go.” 먹다 “to eat” will be 먹는 듯이 “as if (you) eat.”

-For adjectives, you attach (으)ㄴ 듯이.
-For nouns, you attach 인 듯이.
+For adjectives, you attach -(으)ㄴ 듯이.
+For nouns, you attach -인 듯이.

 Then, let’s read a sample sentence that uses the first usage.
-You simply add 듯이 “as / like” to a verb stem.
+You add 듯이 “as / like” to a verb stem.

 여러분이 알고 계시듯이 지금 세계에서는 많은 사람들이 한국어를 공부하고 있습니다.

 Here, 알고 계시다 is “to know.”
 This is the honorific form of 알고 있다.
-You add 듯이 to the stem to make 알고 계시듯이, “just as (you) know.”
+You add -듯이 to the stem to make 알고 계시듯이, “just as (you) know.”

-Next, I will introduce idioms that use 듯이 “as / like.”
+Next, I will introduce idioms that use -듯이 “as / like.”

 돈을 물 쓰듯 하면 항상 돈이 부족한 법이다.

 Here, 물 쓰다 is “to use water.”
-You add 듯 to the stem to make 물 쓰듯, “like using water.”
+You add -듯 to the stem to make 물 쓰듯, “like using water.”

-As you can see, you can use not only 듯이 but also 듯 alone.
+As you can see, you can use not only -듯이 but also 듯 alone.

-This expression, 돈을 물 쓰듯 하다 is an idiom, which means “to waste money” or “to use money recklessly.”
+This expression, 돈을 물 쓰듯 하다 is an idiom which means “to waste money” or “to use money recklessly.”

 제 친구는 주식에 대해서 전혀 모르면서 저한테는 전부 아는 듯이 이야기해요.

-My friend, although she does not know anything about the stock market, she speaks as if she knows everything about it.
+Although my friend knows nothing about the stock market, she speaks as if she knows everything about it.

 Indeed, being pretentious can be troublesome.

 Anyway, in this example sentence, 알다 is “to know.”
-You add 는 듯이 to the stem to make 아는 듯이, “as if (she) knows.”
+You add -는 듯이 to the stem to make 아는 듯이, “as if (she) knows.”

 제 남편은 매일 야근을 하는 듯이 이야기했지만 실제로는 동료랑 술을 마시고 있었어요.